Where Toddlers Can Be Toddlers

 For more detailed information regarding ongoing and past research, please visit the Research tab above.

 Younger Toddler Classes:

 Birthdates April 01, 2021 - February 10, 2022

 Tuesday and Friday mornings 9:30-11:45

 Monday and Thursday afternoons 1:30-3:45

 Where to Begin

-Please use this link to fill out a short survey and to provide your name and contact information.
+Please check back in mid-October for a link to fill out a short survey and to provide your name and contact information.
 You will receive a confirmation of submission and in mid-November be invited to attend a zoom or in-person information session in December or January.